Esri/distance-direction-addin-dotnet/README.md

 	* Choose the Ellipse tab on the Geodesy and Range Tool
 	* Start an interactive session by selecting the arrow icon next to the “Center Point” text box
 	* Choose the location where you want the ellipse to be started from
-	* Drag the cursor to the location where the major will end
+	* Drag the cursor to the location where the major axis will end
 	* Select the orientation angle of the major axis
 	* select the length of the minor axis
 	* Graphic(s) will then be displayed on the map showing the Ellipse you created based on the values of the parameters that were set